willmorgan/stub-azure-function-context/README.md

 This library works by accepting a set of binding definitions much like you would place in the `function.json` file.

-The is support for the different [input styles](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#inputs) which allow for:
+There is support for the different [input styles](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#inputs) which allow for:

 1. Ordered arguments to your function, eg: `function (context, myTrigger, myInput, myOtherInput, ...)`